If you’re wondering whether to do a first look or not, here are 8 reasons why having that magical first look before your ceremony is the way to go.

 Want to up the game?
 Get in a costume, or have a friend get in a costume, and play a hoax on each other like this couple in a T-Rex costume.
 There are no rules!
 Have fun with it and make sure that whatever you do, YOU are comfortable.
 Now go enjoy all your moments, and eat that mac ‘n’ cheese already!

-Email me at info@KathrynCooperWeddings.com, or, just fill out the form below…it’s easy-peasy!
+Email me at info@KathrynCooperWeddings.com, or, just go here to fill out my contact form!